FOSSEE/st-scripts/multiple-plots.rst

 really caused this?

 .. #[Nishanth]: See diff
+.. #[Madhu: Done]

 {{{ pause for a while }}}

 A small investigation on linspace tells us that we chose too few points in a large interval between 0 and 50 for the curve to be smooth.
+This should also indicate that the plot command actually plots the set of points given by x and sin(x) and it doesn't plot the analytical function itself i.e. it plots the points given by Analytical functions.
 So now let us use linspace again to get 500 points between 0 and 100 and draw the sine plot

 .. #[Nishanth]: Here specify that when we do plot(x, sin(x)
                 it is actually plotting two sets of points and not analytical functions.
 Hence the sharp curve.
+.. #[Madhu: Incorporated]

 {{{ Switch to ipython andtype }}} ::